 Resembling an old barn or rustic farm stable, the aged wood has a nice weathered patina from years spent outdoors.
 The shelf nesting box is designed to attract robins.
 In the winter, small birds will take refuge in the birdhouse from snow and chilling winds.

 Building a birdhouse requires only basic woodworking skills and hand tools, and using salvaged wood keeps useable lumber out of the landfill.
 And because I salvaged all of the wood for this project, the cost of the lumber is $0.

 6. Lighthouse for the Birds!

-The turret and railing details at the top of the tower says "lighthouse" and though the design may look complex, the Lighthouse nesting box is easy to make.
+The turret and railing details at the top of the tower say "lighthouse," and though the design may look complex, the Lighthouse nesting box is easy to make.
 The construction process is broken down into three separate sub-assemblies: the main Lighthouse Tower nest box, the Turret assembly at the top, and the smaller Angled Shed nesting box.
 The three separate components are then assembled to form the lighthouse.
-Some trim and a little paint brings the lighthouse to life.
+Some trim and a little paint bring the lighthouse to life.